yulintan/trans/readme.md

 # TODO
 - Support looking up words in dictionary
-- Nicely pretty out result
-- Be able to return detailed result and brief result
 - Be able to specify default language which it will translate to